Causes & Management of Runner’s Knee

 December 26, 2019

 Have you just started to suffer from knee pain?
 It’s frustrating to set off on a great path to better health when a sudden, unexpected injury weakens you.
-Today we’re going to discuss a potential cause: runner’s knee.
-This can be a serious problem and you may need to visit medical clinic in OKC.
+Today we’re going to discuss a potential cause: a runner’s knee.
+This can be a serious problem and you may need to visit a medical clinic in OKC.

-Reasons of Runner’s Knee
+Reasons for Runner’s Knee

 You don’t have to be a runner to get a runner’s knee, but it is very common among runners, so many athletes or athletes’ parents use the word.
 The Runner’s knee mainly occurs due to pain behind your knee cap.

 Three separate bones come together to build your knee joint.
-The bone in your thigh and the bone in your lower leg are together there with is another bone known as the patella.
+The bone in your thigh and the bone in your lower leg are together there is another bone known as the patella.

 This region may become inflamed or may not be optimally balanced, leading to discomfort at the front of the knee, under or behind the kneecap with excessive movement or strength imbalances.